jrdnbradford/readMDTable/README.md

 #> 3 Carol    27 Chicago     NA
 ```

-`extract_md_tables` may fail to recognize markdown tables with improper
+`extract_md_tables` will fail to recognize markdown tables that do not
-formatting.
+fit the markdown table format.